Mental Health Facilities Newark, OH

 National Youth Advocate Program Inc

-National Youth Advocate Program Inc is one of mental health facilities in Newark, Ohio, located at 15 North 3rd Street, Suite 300, 43055 zip code.
+National Youth Advocate Program Inc is a mental health facility in Newark, OH, located at 15 North 3rd Street, Suite 300, 43055 zip code area.
 National Youth Advocate Program Inc provides outpatient treatment.
-National Youth Advocate Program Inc provides couples/family therapy, behavior modification and trauma therapy to seniors 65 or older, young adults and children / adolescents.
-National Youth Advocate Program Inc also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services provided at National Youth Advocate Program Inc include court-ordered outpatient treatment, psychosocial rehabilitation services and therapeutic foster care.
+National Youth Advocate Program Inc provides group therapy, dialectical behavior therapy and psychotropic medication to seniors 65 or older, adults and young adults.
+National Youth Advocate Program Inc also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
+Additional services offered by National Youth Advocate Program Inc consist of court-ordered outpatient treatment, family psychoeducation and case management.

 House Of New Hope - 4.2 miles from Newark, OH

 House Of New Hope is a mental health treatment center in Saint Louisville, Ohio, located at 8135 Mount Vernon Road, part of the 43071 zip code.
 House Of New Hope provides outpatient treatment.
-House Of New Hope also offers cognitive behavioral therapy, behavior modification and group therapy to adults, seniors 65 or older and young adults.
-House Of New Hope supports people with trauma, people with PTSD and transitional age young adults.
+House Of New Hope also offers trauma therapy, individual psychotherapy and group therapy to young adults, seniors 65 or older and adults.
+House Of New Hope supports people with traumatic brain injury, seniors or older adults and children/adolescents with serious emotional disturbance.
 House Of New Hope also provides family psychoeducation, case management and therapeutic foster care.

 Behavioral Healthcare Partners Of Central Ohio Inc - 17.4 miles from Newark, OH

 Behavioral Healthcare Partners Of Central Ohio Inc is a mental health clinic in Mount Vernon, OH, located at 8402 Blackjack Road Extension, in the 43050 zip code.
 Behavioral Healthcare Partners Of Central Ohio Inc provides telemedicine/telehealth and outpatient treatment.
-Behavioral Healthcare Partners Of Central Ohio Inc offers dialectical behavior therapy, integrated dual diagnosis disorder treatment and couples/family therapy to children / adolescents, seniors 65 or older and young adults.
+Behavioral Healthcare Partners Of Central Ohio Inc offers psychotropic medication, behavior modification and dialectical behavior therapy to young adults, adults and seniors 65 or older.
 Behavioral Healthcare Partners Of Central Ohio Inc also supports people with serious mental illness.
-More services at Behavioral Healthcare Partners Of Central Ohio Inc include court-ordered outpatient treatment, case management and housing services.
+More services at Behavioral Healthcare Partners Of Central Ohio Inc include intensive case management, court-ordered outpatient treatment and psychosocial rehabilitation services.

 Allwell Behavioral Health Services Crisis Stabilization Center - 19.3 miles from Newark, OH

 Allwell Behavioral Health Services Crisis Stabilization Center is a mental health center in Zanesville, Ohio, located at 3405 Dillon Acres Drive, 43701 zip code.
 Allwell Behavioral Health Services Crisis Stabilization Center provides residential treatment and telemedicine/telehealth.
-Allwell Behavioral Health Services Crisis Stabilization Center offers group therapy, psychotropic medication and individual psychotherapy to adults, young adults and seniors 65 or older.
-Allwell Behavioral Health Services Crisis Stabilization Center also supports people with trauma, veterans and LGBT.
-More services available at Allwell Behavioral Health Services Crisis Stabilization Center include illness management and recovery, education services and case management.
+Allwell Behavioral Health Services Crisis Stabilization Center offers psychotropic medication, group therapy and trauma therapy to seniors 65 or older, adults and young adults.
+Allwell Behavioral Health Services Crisis Stabilization Center also supports people with PTSD, LGBT and people requiring dual diagnosis treatment.
+More services available at Allwell Behavioral Health Services Crisis Stabilization Center include suicide prevention services, housing services and education services.

 Village Network Knox Crc - 19.9 miles from Newark, OH

 Village Network Knox Crc is a mental health treatment center in Mount Vernon, OH, located at 17606 Coshocton Road, 43050 zip code area.
-Village Network Knox Crc provides outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Village Network Knox Crc offers activity therapy, couples/family therapy and cognitive behavioral therapy to young adults and children / adolescents.
-Village Network Knox Crc also supports people with trauma, transitional age young adults and people with PTSD.
-Additional services at Village Network Knox Crc consist of therapeutic foster care, court-ordered outpatient treatment and case management.
+Village Network Knox Crc provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Village Network Knox Crc offers individual psychotherapy, group therapy and cognitive behavioral therapy to young adults and children / adolescents.
+Village Network Knox Crc also supports children/adolescents with serious emotional disturbance, people with PTSD and transitional age young adults.
+Additional services at Village Network Knox Crc consist of family psychoeducation, case management and therapeutic foster care.

 Genesis Healthcare System - 21.6 miles from Newark, OH

 Genesis Healthcare System is a mental health clinic in Zanesville, Ohio, located at 2951 Maple Avenue, 43701.
 Genesis Healthcare System offers partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
-Genesis Healthcare System provides psychotropic medication, activity therapy and group therapy to children / adolescents, adults and seniors 65 or older.
-Genesis Healthcare System also supports seniors or older adults, children/adolescents with serious emotional disturbance and transitional age young adults.
-Some other services provided by Genesis Healthcare System include court-ordered outpatient treatment, suicide prevention services and mentoring/peer support/consumer-run services.
+Genesis Healthcare System provides activity therapy, group therapy and psychotropic medication to young adults, seniors 65 or older and adults.
+Genesis Healthcare System also supports transitional age young adults, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Some other services provided by Genesis Healthcare System include suicide prevention services, case management and court-ordered outpatient treatment.

 Allwell Behavioral Health Services - 21.7 miles from Newark, OH

 Allwell Behavioral Health Services is a mental health facility in Zanesville, OH, located at 2845 Bell Street, in the 43701 zip code.
-Allwell Behavioral Health Services provides outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Allwell Behavioral Health Services provides cognitive behavioral therapy, psychotropic medication and couples/family therapy to children / adolescents, seniors 65 or older and adults.
-Allwell Behavioral Health Services also supports children/adolescents with serious emotional disturbance, people with HIV or AIDS and veterans.
-Some other services available at Allwell Behavioral Health Services include diet and exercise counseling, supported housing and case management.
+Allwell Behavioral Health Services provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Allwell Behavioral Health Services provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and group therapy to seniors 65 or older, young adults and children / adolescents.
+Allwell Behavioral Health Services also supports people with serious mental illness, people with Alzheimer's or dementia and patients with eating disorders.
+Some other services available at Allwell Behavioral Health Services include suicide prevention services, vocational rehabilitation services and supported employment.

 National Youth Advocate Program Inc - 23.2 miles from Newark, OH